liandro-silva/liandro-silva/README.md

 Currently, I am working as a Packaged App Development Senior Analyst at [@accenture.](https://www.accenture.com/br-pt)

-I work at a leading pharmaceutical retail company in Brazil.
-My main focus is on React and React Native development.
+I work at Automotive industry (B2B | B2C) an application with over 500,000 users in Brazil.